 Speaking to Radio 1 Newsbeat, James has previously said: "I was so gutted when it got cancelled last year, and I didn't get the opportunity to go to Rotterdam and sing on stage.
 I instantly wanted to take part again."

-He will be performing his single ‘Embers’.
+James will sing his single 'Embers'.
 Graham Norton has called James’ song ‘a banger’, one which ‘represents everything that Eurovision is.’

-You can watch the official Eurovision music video for ‘Embers’ below!
+If you can't wait to hear it, you can watch the official music video for ‘Embers’ below!